Atahualpa: Spanish conquest

-The following day, Atahualpa left his camp at midday, preceded by a large number of men in ceremonial attire; as the procession advanced slowly, Pizarro sent his brother Hernando to invite the Inca to enter Cajamarca before nightfall.
-Atahualpa entered the town late in the afternoon in a litter carried by eighty lords; with him were four other lords in litters and hammocks and 5,000–6,000 men carrying small battle axes, slings and pouches of stones underneath their clothes.
+The following day, Atawallpa left his camp at midday, preceded by a large number of men in ceremonial attire; as the procession advanced slowly, Pizarro sent his brother Hernando to invite the Inca to enter Cajamarca before nightfall.
+Atawallpa entered the town late in the afternoon in a litter carried by eighty lords; with him were four other lords in litters and hammocks and 5,000–6,000 men carrying small battle axes, slings and pouches of stones underneath their clothes.
 "He was very drunk from what he had imbibed in the (thermal) baths before leaving as well as what he had taken during the many stops on the road.
 In each of them he had drunk well.
 And even there on his litter he requested drink".
 The Inca found no Spaniards in the plaza, as they were all inside the buildings.
 The only man to emerge was the Dominican friar Vincente de Valverde with an interpreter.

 Although there are different accounts as to what Valverde said, most agree that he invited the Inca to come inside to talk and dine with Pizarro.
-Atahualpa instead demanded the return of every thing the Spaniards had taken since they landed.
+Atawallpa instead demanded the return of everything the Spaniards had taken since they landed.
 According to eyewitness accounts, Valverde spoke about the Catholic religion but did not deliver the requerimiento, a speech requiring the listener to submit to the authority of the Spanish Crown and accept the Christian faith.
-At Atahualpa's request, Valverde gave him his breviary but, after a brief examination, the Inca threw it to the ground; Valverde hurried back toward Pizarro, calling on the Spaniards to attack.
+At Atawallpa's request, Valverde gave him his breviary but, after a brief examination, the Inca threw it to the ground; Valverde hurried back toward Pizarro, calling on the Spaniards to attack.
 At that moment, Pizarro gave the signal; the Spanish infantry and cavalry came out of their hiding places and charged the unsuspecting Inca retinue, killing a great number while the rest fled in panic.
-Pizarro led the charge on Atahualpa but captured him only after killing all those carrying him and turning over his litter.
-Not a single Spanish soldier was killed.
+Pizarro led the charge on Atawallpa but captured him only after killing all those carrying him and turning over his litter.
+No Spanish soldiers were killed.